-Compton electrons take most of the energy at the kinematic regime of the PrimEx experiment, thus a cut $E{e\pm} > 1.2 GeV$ would also eliminate a large amount ($\sim 59.9\%$) of Compton photons, some of which would otherwise be reconstructed in lead-tungstate part of the calorimeter.
-It is worth noting that the distributions of x and y coordinates for Compton photons are identical due to azimuthal symmetry of Compton scattering.
+Compton electrons take most of the energy in the kinematic regime of the PrimEx experiment, thus a cut $E{e\pm} > 1.2 GeV$ would also eliminate a large amount ($\sim 59.9\%$) of Compton photons, some of which would otherwise be reconstructed in lead-tungstate part of the calorimeter.
+It is worth noting that the distributions of x and y coordinates for Compton photons are identical due to the azimuthal symmetry of Compton scattering.
+To subtract the background due to Compton scattering under the electron arm, a GEANT simulation involving detector resolution was performed and the resulting distribution was subtracted from the data with appropriate scaling factor.